Newport, Victoria: Recreation

 Loft Reserve has 2 full size ovals, practice nets and a playground.
 It is located on Grieves Street, Newport.

 Newport Bowls Club, located in Market Street, hosts both serious competition and barefoot bowling, clubhouse and bar.

 Digman Reserve is home to the Newport Digman Cricket Club and Gellibrand Cricket Club and is located on Hobson Street, Newport.

 The Newport Rams Baseball Club is based at the KC White Reserve in North Williamstown.

 Scouts Australia run the 2nd Newport Scout group from a historic wooden hall (1938) next door to the Newport RSL on Market Street, Newport.

 Transport

 Train

-Newport is home to one train station, Newport station, which is serviced by trains on the Werribee and Williamstown railway lines.
+Newport is home to Newport station, which is serviced by trains on the and railway lines.